paws of wisdom reactivity starter bundle

 A lot of confidence can be built from freedom and exploration, the ability to be curious and investigate.
 It can also come from clarity in situations and being able to guide them when things get stressful.

-Why it works: Obedience isn’t just about control, it’s about communication.
-With Jasper, having a set of clear, practised behaviours gave him something familiar to fall back on when things felt overwhelming; confidence came from knowing what was expected and what earned a reward.
-Teaching more advanced tricks also really helped improve confidence.
+With Jasper, having a set of clear, practised behaviours gave him something familiar to fall back on when things felt overwhelming; confidence came from knowing what was expected, what earned a reward, and that he was actually capable of new things.

 how to socialise a reactive dog pin image